oauth-wg/oauth-v2-1/oauth-2.1.md

 receiving the authorization response from the browser, the availability and user experience of which varies by platform.

-To fully support this best practice, authorization servers MUST offer at least the three redirect URI options described in the following subsections to native apps.
+To fully support native apps, authorization servers MUST offer at least the three redirect URI options described in the following subsections to native apps.
 Native apps MAY use whichever redirect option suits their needs best, taking into account platform-specific